-Another positive result of the current intervention program was that its participants learned of different groups in the Israeli society and in their school.
-This led to their understanding that despite possible differences between them and members of other groups, all human being have a lot in common.
-Specifically, during the program the participants’ perceptions of members of the other national group (Arabs/Jews) were improved.
-At the beginning of the program, the Jewish group members exhibited negative generalized attitudes towards Arabs, saw them as similar to one another and resisted talking about them.
-During the program, especially after discovering that some of their class mates are Arabs (a fact they were not aware of) and while coping with an Arab moderator, their perception of Arabs has become more expansive and balanced and they started seeing and treating them as human beings like them – in sharp contract to their initial stereotypes against them.
-This process also came up in the statements made by focus group participants.
-For example: “I will tell you (the researcher) the truth.
-I always thought that Arabs are dirty, ignorant and lack any understanding.
-This is how I was brought up and today I am ashamed of having these thoughts all the time and it was presented in the news and papers”; “At the start of the meeting I admitted that I believed all Arabs are dirty, liars and ignorant and today I see how much I was wrong in this attitude and it is not okay to generalize like that and say that all of them are this or that”.
+Another positive result of the current intervention program was that its participants learned of different groups in Israeli society and in their school, helping them to understand that, despite possible differences between them and members of other groups, all human beings have a lot in common.
+Specifically, during the program the participants’ perceptions of members of the other national group (Arabs/Jews) improved.
+At the beginning of the program, the Jewish group members exhibited negative generalized attitudes toward Arabs, saw them as one homogenous group, and resisted talking about them.
+During the program, especially after discovering that some of their class mates were Arabs (a fact they were not aware of) and while coping with an Arab moderator, their perception of Arabs became less narrow and more balanced.
+In other words, the Jewish group started seeing and treating Arabs as fellow human beings, in sharp contrast to their initial stereotypes against them.
+The two statements below, made by focus group participants, perfectly illustrate this change:

+I will tell you [the researcher] the truth.
+I always thought that Arabs were dirty, ignorant and lacked any understanding.
+This is how I was brought up and today I am ashamed of having had these thoughts all the time and it was presented in the news and papers.

+At the start of the meeting I admitted that I believed all Arabs were dirty, liars and ignorant, and today I see how I was so wrong with this attitude and it is not okay to generalize like that and say that all of them are this or that.

-One of the processes that especially influenced the program participants’ empathy and prejudice towards Arabs in general was the exposure to the personal stories of Arab mothers.
+One of the processes that especially increased empathy and reduced prejudice toward Arabs in general was the exposure to the personal stories of Arab mothers.

 Quantitative results

-In order to examined the changes experienced by the Jewish and Arab participants following the program, their Emotional Intelligence and Empathy – towards their own and the other national group – were compared using MANNOVA analyses.
-Table 1 presents the average and standard deviation of each scale among the Jews and Arab intervention participants - before and after the program.
-Regarding Emotional Intelligence - the changes exhibited by the Arab participants were more significant compared to the Jewish participants (F=8.29, p<.01).
-Regarding Empathy towards their own national group - all participants exhibited improvements following the program, but these changes were more significant among the Arab participants (F=6.02, p<.05).
-Regarding Empathy towards the other national group - all participants experienced similar improvements following the program (time effect – F=13.29, p<.001, interaction timeXgroup effect – F=1.15, n.s) but the Empathy levels among the Arab participants was lower both before and after the program (national group effect – F=18.55, p<.001).
+In order to examine the changes experienced by Jewish and Arab participants following the program, their emotional intelligence and empathy—toward their own and the other national group—were compared using MANOVA analyses.
+Table 1 presents the average and standard deviation for each scale and for each national group before and after the program.
+Regarding emotional intelligence, the changes exhibited by the Arab participants were more significant when compared with the Jewish participants (F=8.29, p<.01).
+Regarding empathy toward their own national group, all participants exhibited improvements following the program, but these changes were more significant among the Arab participants (F=6.02, p<.05).
+Regarding empathy toward the other national group, all participants experienced similar improvements following the program (time effect – F=13.29, p<.001, interaction timeXgroup effect – F=1.15, n.s) but the empathy levels among the Arab participants were lower both before and after the program (national group effect – F=18.55, p<.001).

-In addition, in order to examine the change process the participants experienced following the intervention program, Pearson correlations were used separately among Jewish and Arab participants - to examine the relationships between the main variables.
-Among the Arab participants, significant relationship were found between levels of Empathy towards Arabs and Empathy towards Jews (r=.44, p<.01), and between Empathy towards Jews and willingness to have contact with them (r=.49, p<.01).
-Among Jewish participants, a significant relationship was found between Empathy towards Jews and Empathy towards Arabs (r=.50, p<.01), but no significant relationship was found between Empathy towards Arabs and willingness to be in contact with them (r=.17, n.s).
+In addition, Pearson correlations were calculated separately for Jewish and Arab participants in order to examine relationships between the main variables.
+Among the Arab participants, significant relationships were found between levels of empathy toward Arabs and empathy toward Jews (r=.44, p<.01), and between empathy toward Jews and willingness to have contact with them (r=.49, p<.01).
+Among Jewish participants, a significant relationship was found between empathy toward Jews and empathy toward Arabs (r=.50, p<.01), but no significant relationship was found between empathy toward Arabs and willingness to have contact with them (r=.17, n.s).

 Discussion